neovarier/advanced_lane_detection/writeup.md

 ![alt text][image18]

 I employed the sliding window approach to search for lane pixels while traversing the image from bottom to top.
-Taking this as the starting point, I took window size x=200, y=image_height/9
+Taking this as the starting point, I took window size x=200, y=image_height/9.
+The function is detect_line() in Cell 13

 1. set the window centered around the histogram peak column at the bottom of the image.
 2. Check if the enough white pixels are present in the window to be deduced as lane pixels.